alcatrazEscapee/ore-veins/README.md

 * `ignore_vegetation` (Default: true) If the vein should ignore vegetation when trying to spawn indicators. (i.e. should the indicators spawn underneath trees, leaves or huge mushrooms?)
 * `ignore_liquids` (Default: false) If the vein should ignore liquids when trying to spawn indicators. (i.e. should the indicator spawn inside lakes or the ocean?)
 * `blocks_under` (Default: accepts all blocks) This is a [Block Entry](#block-entries).
 The list of blocks that this indicator is allowed to spawn on.
+* `replace_surface` (Default: false).
+This ia a boolean which specifies if the indicator should replace the surface block, rather than spawn on top of it.
+In this case, `blocks_under` will be the list of blocks to be replaced, at the level of the surface.

 An example indicator that spawns roses when ore blocks are less than twenty blocks under the surface would be added to the ore entry as such: